rakivo/drylib/README.md

 # Rust macro-library for Don't Repeating Yourself

 ### DRYlib is a library that designed for reducing the amount of duplicate code.
-Take a look a the macros:
 #### Take a look at clones macros example from examples/clones.rs:
 ```rust
 extern crate drylib;